Virtual Activities for At-Home Experiences Last Updated 3/21

-- Seaside Shadows Haunted History Tours are doing Spooky Story Sundays live on their Facebook page, telling local lore and spin-tingling tales of history and mystery.
-And join in over the cauldron for a weekly virtual segment on all things magic on Witchy Wednesdays; embark on a journey with pagan and druid ancestors, nature-based foremothers and forefathers to current practices today.
+- Seaside Shadows Haunted History Tours are doing Spooky Story Sundays live on their Facebook page, telling local lore and spine-tingling tales of history and mystery.
+And join in over the cauldron for a weekly virtual segment on all things magic on Witchy Wednesdays; embark on a journey with pagan and druid ancestors, nature-based foremothers, and forefathers to current practices today.
 On Saturdays at 4 p.m. on Facebook Live for Cemetery Saturdays.
 Learn of tales of historic Connecticut residents of note and legendary figures.

 - Wadsworth Mansion in Middletown is hosting virtual history tours of the Wadsworth Mansion every Wednesday from 2 to 3 p.m. on Facebook.

 - Westport Museum for History and Culture’s Tuesday Treasures is a program that showcases objects from their collection not normally on public view.
 See and hear the stories behind some of the most unique, mysterious and impactful artifacts in our community on their Facebook page.

 - Wilton Historical Society is offering regular digital fun and interesting historical stories, as well as digital tours of exhibits and a behind-the-scenes look at the museum's collection through YouTube and Facebook page.

 - Yale University in New Haven is offering a virtual tour of the historic university, including its campus, athletics, and residential life.

 - Art Plus Studio in New Haven is offering online art classes for a small fee.

 - Bartlett Arboretum in Stamford is offering gardening tips and other helpful topics that you can access through their Facebook page.